 We can see this geographic concentration in terms of where the majority of incubators and accelerators are located (50%+ in the same 3 cities!).
 However if the efforts of various college-supported incubators in a greater number of locations (Ahmedabad, Cochin, Pilani, Kharagpur, etc) bear fruit we should hopefully start seeing a more disparate pattern in terms of geographic bases of ventures.

 Second, technology and the internet seem to be driving this wave of entrepreneurship.
-In the analysis of the portfolios of 15 venture capital firms which amounted to a list of nearly 280 odd start-ups across the country, it was interesting to observe that approximately 30 percent of the start-ups analysed are internet-based, while IT services including BPO, KPO and software services occupy an additional 20 percent.
+In the analysis of the portfolios of 15 venture capital firms which amounted to a list of nearly 280 odd start-ups across the country, it was interesting to observe that approximately 30 percent of the start-ups analyzed are internet-based, while IT services including BPO, KPO and software services occupy an additional 20 percent.
 Healthcare and professional services sectors follow at 12 and 7 percent respectively.
 The proliferation of internet start-ups has been driven by a combination of young consumers comfortable with technology, coupled with the ability to scale across geographies in a considerably short period of time and with lower investments.

 Third, the source of entrepreneurs also seems concentrated in the IITs and IIMs.
-Thomson Reuters analysed about 316 companies funded both by angel investors and VC’s since 2010 in technology which had a total of 478 founders and co-founders.
+Thomson Reuters analyzed about 316 companies funded both by angel investors and VC’s since 2010 in technology which had a total of 478 founders and co-founders.
 Of those, 228, 47% came from the IIT’s and IIMs.
 That’s a great degree of concentration even for funded companies!

 No Thanks, I want to continue reading.